 At a stroke, women’s power over men vanishes and with it, the power over society that they have always exercised.

-Bellocq gives an insight into another, simpler, world, in which women and men are equals and men are not demeaned for desiring sex.
+Bellocq gives an insight into another, simpler, world, in which women and men are equals and men are not demeaned for desiring sex, nor women for providing it.